-Risks Relating to Integration of the Combined Company and Planned Separation of the IP and Product Businesses
+Risks Relating to the Planned Separation of the IP and Product Businesses

-We may not be able to complete the contemplated business separation in a timely manner or at all, and even if such separation occurs, we may not achieve the expected benefits (including the tax treatment) of such transaction.
+We may not be able to complete the planned business separation in a timely manner, and we may not achieve the expected benefits (including the tax treatment) of such transaction.

-As previously disclosed, we intend to pursue a separation of our product business and IP licensing business through a tax-efficient transaction, resulting in two independent, publicly traded companies.
-We are currently in the planning stage for such separation and are evaluating the optimal timing of the contemplated business separation.
-We currently project that the separation will not be completed earlier than the first half of 2022.
-In the event that our board decides to proceed with any contemplated business separation transaction, we currently anticipate that such contemplated business separation transaction, if undertaken, would be achieved through a pro-rata spin-off transaction intended to qualify as tax-free under Section 355 of the Code, in which our stockholders, at such time, would receive shares of capital strock in the resulting spun-off company.
-Our board may ultimately determine to abandon any contemplated business separation transaction, and such determination could have an adverse impact on the value of our company.
-Additionally, there are many determinations with respect to undertaking a contemplated business separation that, by their nature, cannot be determined until we fully understand our combined business operations, including definitive determinations with regard to the capital structure of the two businesses and allocation of liabilities among them.
-As such, there are many factors that could impact the structure or timing of, the anticipated benefits from, or determination to ultimately proceed with, any contemplated business separation, including, among others, global and regional economic conditions, instability in credit markets, declining consumer and business confidence, fluctuating commodity prices and interest rates, volatile exchange rates, tax considerations, and other challenges that could affect the global economy, specific market conditions in one or more of the industries of the businesses proposed to be separated, and changes in the regulatory or legal environment.
-Such c
+As previously disclosed, we are pursuing a separation of our product business and IP licensing business through a tax-efficient transaction, resulting in two independent, publicly traded companies.
+We currently project that the separation will be completed in the second half of 2022.
+We currently anticipate that the business separation transaction will be achieved through a pro-rata spin-off transaction intended to qualify as tax-free under Section 355 of the Internal Revenue Code, in which our stockholders, at such time, would receive shares of capital stock in the resulting spun-off company.
+Our board may ultimately determine to abandon this planned business separation transaction, and such determination could have an adverse impact on the value of our company and stock price.
+Additionally, a successful separation of a large and complex organization such as ours requires comprehensive and careful planning and analysis of various considerations, including the capital structure of the two businesses and allocation of liabilities among them.
+As such, there are many factors that could impact the structure or timing of, the anticipated benefits from, or determination to ultimately proceed with, any planned business separation.
+These factors include, but are not limited to:

+- global and regional economic conditions; - instability in credit markets; - declining consumer and business confidence; - fluctuating commodity prices and interest rates; - volatile exchange rates; - tax considerations; - competitive and market conditions in our industry; - shortage of talent and qualified personnel; and - changes in the regulatory or legal environment.